 An Arizona prenuptial agreement is primarily designed to protect the personal property that is acquired by an individual prior to entering into a marriage.
 Without an Arizona prenuptial agreement, individuals face the possibility of the Arizona court deciding how assets and property will be divided in the event of the dissolution of a marriage.
 The court treats this just as they do when an individual dies and they do not have a will.
 The cost of working with an attorney to prepare an Arizona prenuptial agreement is minimal compared to the facing property division without an Arizona prenuptial agreement in the event that your marriage ends.
-Call an Enholm Law, PLLC Arizona Attorney for a free consultation to discuss your Arizona prenuptial agreement today.
+Call an Enholm Law, PLLC Arizona Attorney for a consultation to discuss your Arizona prenuptial agreement today.

 While most people know what an Arizona prenuptial agreement is for, many people have misconceptions about them.
 The idea that an Arizona prenuptial agreement is only for the rich and famous is once common misconception.
 Every individual who has any property or assets to protect prior to entering into a contract of marriage should have one.